the unspoken agenda in post-secondary, media arts education

 There is a phenomenon in most post-secondary education institutions, but especially prevalent in Media Arts Education that continues to go unnoticed.
 I call it the “Black Hole Syndrome” or BHS.
 Ok, you could remove the ‘H’ and still get a fairly accurate translation.
 It’s a quiet agenda – created and maintained by most (private and public) colleges and yes even universities; where important (even crucial/critical) details are left out in order to maintain the ‘status quo’.
 The fall-out (ramifications) from this complex, is that in with-holding certain truths, students (all too often) are left with little or nothing to grab onto later on (and in huge debt).
 Despite what appears to be a benevolent cause on the surface, registration targets must be met and routine cash-flow must be maintained in order to keep the system running smoothly.
 Problem being, if students knew what they were really in for; they probably wouldn’t register and that would undermine the school’s priority mandate – to make money.
 It’s just a lot easier to keep a lid on certain things rather than upset the cart.
 It’s also an agenda where withdrawls (drop-outs) are minimized by carefully exercising a calculated set of damage control mechanisms set up and ready to implement at a moments notice.
 I have since come to terms with the reality that similar agendas exist in most organized (commerce driven) platforms including government and corporations, fueling their need for higher profit (power/control) and therefore, an ongoing need for discretion.

 Students don’t see it because they’re not supposed to see it.
-It’s very much like a microscopic disclaimer, that’s been set up in a ‘what you don’t know won’t hurt you’ kind of campaign strategy all designed to keep everyone compliantly in their place and exists invisibly, only on the periphery of an education system wishing to expand, impaired by ongoing fear of losing something valuable – to them.
+It’s very much like a microscopic disclaimer (that they know no – one will read), that’s been set up in a ‘what you don’t know won’t hurt you’ kind of campaign strategy all designed to keep everyone compliantly in their place and exists invisibly, only on the periphery of an education system wishing to expand, impaired by ongoing fear of losing something valuable – to them.
 I’ll give you an example …

 This goes back a few years, but still captures the phenomenon succinctly and continues to this day even more-so.